The Features of Fast Edit

 The Page Manager comes in two flavours, which you can enable via the main config file.
 In "basic" mode you can view all the pages of your website in a neat little table; see when a page was last updated, make backups of web pages, see the date of your backups, preview the backups and restore them if you make a mistake.

-Owing to the current menu's one-level limitation, if you prefer not to use the automatic menu, that's fine, just remove reference to this particular script from your website header file and code you're own to suit.
+Owing to the current menu's one-level limitation, if you prefer not to use the automatic menu, that's fine, just remove reference to this particular script from your website header file and code your own to suit.

-Good stuff - Let's see a demo!
+Good stuff: Let's see a demo!

 Suggest a new Fast Edit feature